Length – 35 km

 35% double track access roads

-Terrain – hard packed, sandy spots, some gravel, hilly, drains well after a rain
+Surface – smooth soil, few rocks, sandy on north end, some gravel, drains well after a rain

 Skill – all levels, best for intermediate MTB, and Park style ride